Urijah Faber: Grappling career

 In December 2021, Faber agreed on short notice to compete in his first Combat Jiu-Jitsu match against a CJJ world champion Elias Anderson, at the Featherweight edition of the CJJ world championships., but passport issues led to Faber being replaced by Erik Perez, who lost to Anderson.
 The match between Anderson and Faber was then re-booked for Combat Jiu-Jitsu Worlds Team Duel on December 18, 2022.
 Neither man was able to win regulation time and Faber lost by armbar in EBI overtime.

 Faber returned to wrestling competition at the 2022 US Open alongside his teammate Clay Guida, coming away with a silver medal at the event.

 Faber was scheduled to compete in a rematch against Jeff Curran under Combat Jiu-Jitsu rules at A1 Combat 21 on May 25, 2024.
 Curran withdrew from the match due to undisclosed reasons and was replaced by Jeff Glover.
 Faber won the match by submission with a rear-naked choke.

 Faber faced Bibiano Fernandes in the main event of ADXC 5 on August 3, 2024.
 He won the match by decision.

+Freestyle wrestling

+Faber faced Henry Cejudo at RAF 06 on February 28, 2026 in the main event and lost by technical fall (11–0).

+Faber faced Arman Tsarukyan at RAF 08 on April 18, 2026 in the main event and lost by technical fall (13–1).
+The bout was moved to the main event after Cejudo pulled out of his scheduled bout due to injury.

 Personal life

-Faber and his wife Jaslyn have two children: a daughter who was born on March 14, 2019, and a son who was born on October 8, 2020.
+Faber and Jaslyn Ome have two children: daughter Cali(March 14, 2019) and son Rome (October 8, 2020).

+Despite these photographs being released, the two did not marry; this was a photoshoot for Taber Ranch, a wedding venue in Sacramento, California.